solomonshalom/leaderboard/README.md

-# MyLeaderboard App
+# Bethel Leaderboard App

-MyLeaderboard is a simple and publicly accessible leaderboard application that fetches data from a Google Sheet.
+Bethel Leaderboard is a simple and publicly accessible leaderboard application that fetches data from a Google Sheet.
 It allows users to create and share leaderboards with teams and their respective points.

 ## Features